 It should be a fun, interactive experience and when she’s done she lets me know, then it is time for clean up and on to the next thing!

 Latest Recipes and Posts

 If you make this recipe, and like it, please give it a rating in the recipe card below and let us know in the comments at the end of the post.

 Check out our Recipe & DIY indexes, visit our Home page to view our latest posts & categories, visit our Blog page to see our posts in consecutive order and, our Shop to see our favorite kitchen tools!

 Baby-Led Weaning with Egg Yolks

 Egg yolks are a nutritious food for infants over 6 months of age.

 - Heat a small frying pan over medium heat with butter or oil.

-- Put egg yolks in frying pan, for a couple minutes, then turn over to finish for another couple minutes.
+- Put egg yolks in a frying pan, for a couple of minutes, then turn over to finish for another couple of minutes.
 Split in half to test for doneness, make sure they are cooked through the center.